-3 Issues in Scope Management
+3 Scope Management Issues

 Issue #1 – Not Including All the Work

-"Project Scope Management includes the processes to ensure that the project includes all the work required."
+Project scope management includes the processes to ensure the project includes all the required work.

 The project manager may miss key deliverables.
 They do not have ALL the work required in their project plan.

-Instead, Do This – Ensure that you've identified all required work by creating a work breakdown structure (WBS) with your project team.
+Instead, Do This – Ensure you've identified all required work by creating a work breakdown structure (WBS) with your project team.
 Remember the adage – a picture is worth a thousand words.
 When people see the WBS, it helps the team to identify all the necessary deliverables.

 100% Rule